How big is the towing industry?

 What is the typical tow company operator profile?

 The average independent tow operator works 50-60 hours per week and handles 8-15 jobs per week depending on location and coverage.
+Learn how independent towers compete with larger fleets.
 Annual revenue for a single-truck operation typically ranges from $100,000 to $250,000 before expenses.
+See the full tow business startup costs breakdown to understand what's left after expenses.

 The biggest operating costs are insurance (often $8,000-15,000 annually for a single truck), fuel, and vehicle maintenance.
 Many operators report that finding consistent, fairly-priced jobs is their primary business challenge — more so than the operational costs themselves.